-The metaphor “the army of unemployment” refers to the growing joblessness among the Palestinian population, a direct result of the Israeli occupation.
-The metaphor of “the alarm bell” reflects the dangers of the uncontrolled Israeli occupation, which is threatening to rebuild the Temple on Palestinian land in East Jerusalem.
-The phrase “old-new wounds” is a metaphor for the ongoing pain resulting from Israel’s blatant disregard of the UN resolution.
-It emphasizes the constant disappointment of the Palestinians regarding the conduct of the Israeli government and especially over the implementation of the UN resolutions.
-The phrase “strategic option” suggests the willingness of the Palestinians to renew the peace talks at any time.
+The metaphor “the army of unemployment,” in example (18) below, refers to the growing joblessness among the Palestinian population, which is a direct result of the Israeli occupation.
+The metaphor of “the alarm bell,” in (20), reflects the dangers of the uncontrolled Israeli occupation, which threatens to rebuild the Temple on Palestinian land in East Jerusalem.
+The phrase “old-new wounds,” in (21), is a metaphor for the ongoing pain resulting from Israel’s blatant disregard of the U.N. resolution.
+It emphasizes the constant disappointment of the Palestinians regarding the conduct of the Israeli government and especially over the implementation of U.N. resolutions.
+The phrase “strategic option,” in (19), suggests the willingness of the Palestinians to renew the peace talks at any time.
+The blood, in example (23), which represents the greatest sacrifice, the Palestinian’s constant risk to life in their war against the Israeli occupation, is likened to the most effective weapon against the occupation.

 Examples